How we select an appropriate thumb arthritis splint

 Wearing / General Tips:

-2. Use for activity rather than rest
+2. Use during functional activities rather than prolonged rest.

 Key Features: